 In April 2014, the FASB issued guidance on reporting discontinued operations and disclosures of disposals of components of an entity.
-The guidance changes the criteria for reporting discontinued operations while enhancing disclosures in this area and is effective for annual and interim periods beginning after December 15, 2014.
-We are currently evaluating the provisions of this guidance and assessing the impact, if any, it may have on our consolidated financial statements.
+The guidance changes the criteria for reporting discontinued operations, including raising the threshold for a disposal to qualify as discontinued operations.
+The guidance also requires entities to provide additional disclosure about discontinued operations as well as disposal transactions that do not meet the discontinued operations criteria.
+The pronouncement is effective for annual and interim periods beginning after December 15, 2014.
+Early adoption is permitted for disposals or for assets classified as held for sale that have not been reported in previously issued financial statements.
+We elected to early adopt this guidance in the second quarter of 2014 on a prospective basis, and the adoption did not have an effect on our consolidated financial statements.